Understanding Your Pathology Report: Lung Cancer In Situ

 When an entire tumor or abnormal area is removed, the pathologist coats the outer edges, or margins, of the tissue with ink, sometimes with different colored ink on different sides.
-If a cancer (and/or pre-cancer) is found, the pathologist can then tell if it goes up to the ink (and the edges of tissue removed).
+If a cancer (and/or pre-cancer) is found, the pathologist can then tell if it goes up to the edges of tissue removed.
+This is known as a positive margin.
 If it does, it may mean that some cancer (or pre-cancer) has been left behind.
 Sometimes this is not a concern because the surgeon removed other tissue in that area.
-Still, if some cancer (or pre-cancer) has been left behind, you might need more treatment, such as radiation or more surgery You should talk with your doctor about the best approach for you if cancer (or pre-cancer) is found at the margins.
+Still, if some cancer (or pre-cancer) has been left behind, you might need more treatment, such as radiation or more surgery.
+Talk with your doctor about the best approach for you if cancer (or pre-cancer) is found at the margins.

 What does it mean if my report also says any of the following terms: scarring, emphysema, emphysematous changes, or inflammation?

-All of these are terms for non-cancerous changes that the pathologist sees under the microscope.
-They are usually not important when seen on a biopsy sample which also has pre-cancer or cancer.
+All of these are terms for non-cancerous changes that the pathologist may see under the microscope.
+They are usually not important when seen on a biopsy sample that also has pre-cancer or cancer.

 Granulomas are structures seen under the microscope that are often, although not always, caused by certain types of infections.
-Sometimes, the organisms causing the infection can be seen with special stains (i.e., GMS, stains for AFB, and PAS) that the pathologist can apply to the microscopic slides.
+Sometimes, the germs causing the infection can only be seen with special stains (such as GMS, stains for AFB, and PAS) that the pathologist applies to the microscopic slides.
 Most granulomas are caused by infections, but other things can cause them, too, such as a disease called sarcoidosis, allergic reactions, and dust-induced lung disease (pneumoconiosis).

 Last Medical Review: March 6, 2017 Last Revised: March 6, 2017